sauravraghuvanshi/azure-docs-powershell/Az/Az.CloudService/Az.CloudService.md

 Gets properties of a guest operating system version that can be specified in the XML service configuration (.cscfg) for a cloud service.

 ### [Get-AzCloudServicePublicIPAddress](Get-AzCloudServicePublicIPAddress.md)
-Get the specified public IP address in a cloud service.
+Get the public IP address of a cloud service.

 ### [Get-AzCloudServiceRoleInstance](Get-AzCloudServiceRoleInstance.md)
 Gets a role instance from a cloud service.